Czech Republic national football team: 2020s

 The Czech Republic, without injured star striker Schick for the entire Euro 2024 qualifying campaign, had a difficult and chaotic campaign, but qualified for the Euros in Germany by finishing second in their qualifying group thanks to a 3–0 home win over Moldova on the final day.
 After qualifying, coach Jaroslav Šilhavý resigned in the face of criticism from fans and controversy surrounding some of the team's players.

 On 4 January 2024, Ivan Hašek returned to the Czech football team as the head coach until November 2025, with an option to continue if the team qualifies for the 2026 World Cup.
-He went on to make his debut against Norway and Armenia, both of which were 2–1 victories.
-In the Euro 2024, the Czech Republic failed to qualify to the Round of 16, losing 2–1 to Portugal, which was followed by a 1–1 draw to Georgia with many opportunities missed, and a 2–1 loss to Turkey in the final match of the group after being quickly reduced to 10 players following a second yellow card for Antonín Barák, the third time that Czech Republic lost in the decisive game against Turkey after Euro 2008 and Euro 2016.
-They ended 4th in Group F.
+He oversaw 2–1 victories against Norway and Armenia.
+At Euro 2024, the Czech Republic failed to qualify for the round of 16, losing 2–1 to Portugal, which was followed by a 1–1 draw to Georgia with many opportunities missed, and a 2–1 loss to Turkey in the final match of the group after being quickly reduced to 10 players following a second yellow card for Antonín Barák, the third time that Czech Republic lost a decisive game against Turkey after Euro 2008 and Euro 2016.
+They finished fourth in Group F.

+On 23 March 2026, Ladislav Krejčí was confirmed as the new captain of the Czech Republic, after Tomáš Souček's earlier dismissal.
+Later that month, the Czech Republic won both ties in the 2026 World Cup qualification second round against the Republic of Ireland and Denmark on penalty shootouts, qualifying for the 2026 FIFA World Cup after their last appearance in 2006.
+At the 2026 World Cup, losses against South Korea and Mexico, along with a draw against South Africa, led to the Czech Republic's early elimination at bottom of Group A with one point.

 Team image

-Since 1994, the Czech Republic home kit has primarily been red shirts, with either blue or red shorts.
+Since 1993, the Czech Republic home kit has primarily been red shirts, with either blue or red shorts.
 While their away kit has been white shirts with white shorts.
 Although the team wore blue shorts for a short period between 2010 and 2011.
-In 2020 the team introduced a new alternate colour as the away kit for the first time.
+In November 2019, the team introduced a new alternate colour (yellow-green) as the away kit for the first time.